chengling3/LTCF-FMCG-Classification/README.md

 # Label-Matching Text-Visual Collaborative Fusion (LTCF) for FMCG Fine-Grained Classification

-## Important Notice
-This code corresponds to the manuscript submitted to **The Visual Computer**.
-If you use this code, dataset, or any part of our work in your research, **please cite our paper**.

 This work proposes LTCF (Label-Matching Text-Visual Collaborative Fusion), a multimodal fusion model designed for high-accuracy fine-grained classification of fast-moving consumer goods (FMCG).
 The framework combines visual features extracted from product images and label matching scores derived from packaging text, enabling stronger discriminative power between highly similar products.

 ## Project Structure